return42/sphkerneldoc/linux_src_doc/arch/s390/mm/gmap_c.rst

 -----------

-Returns 0 if the value was read, -ENOMEM if out of memory and -EFAULT if reading using the virtual address failed.
+Returns 0 if the value was read, -ENOMEM if out of memory and -EFAULT if reading using the virtual address failed. -EINVAL if called on a gmap shadow.

 Called with gmap->mm->mmap_sem in read.